metaplex-foundation/developer-hub/src/pages/hydra/quick-start.md

 ---
 title: Quick Start
 metaTitle: Quick Start | Hydra
-description: Provides a high-level overview of Hydra wallets.
+description: Provides a high-level overview over the non-Umi Hydra SDK.
 ---

 To get started with Hydra, you'll need the package for your programming environment.